1990 The Winston

 The 1990 edition of The Winston was a stock car racing competition that took place on May 20, 1990.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 70-lap race was an exhibition race in the 1990 NASCAR Winston Cup Series.
 Dale Earnhardt of Richard Childress Racing won the pole and led all 70 laps to win the race and collect a total purse of US$325,000.
 He also became the first two-time winner of The Winston.

 Unlike the previous two events, which ran for 135 laps and three segments each, this race used a 70-lap, two-segment format.

 Background

 The Winston was open to race winners from last season through the 1990 Winston 500 at Talladega Superspeedway.
-Because the field did not meet the minimum requirement of 19 cars, the remaining spots were awarded to the most recent winning drivers prior to the 1988 season.
+The winner of The Winston Open advanced to complete the starting grid.
+Because the field did not meet the minimum requirement of 19 cars, the remaining spots were awarded to the most recent winning drivers prior to the 1989 season.
 Neil Bonnett was eligible for this race, but had to bow out due to an injury he sustained at Darlington on April 1.
 As a result, his eligibility was given to Morgan Shepherd.